MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab01_Create_company.md

     3. Select **Cronus USA Inc.** and click **OK** to enter the company in the **Copy from** field.

-    4. Select the lines with the tables for ZIP codes and shipment methods.
+    4. Press the Shift Key and select the lines with the tables for ZIP codes and shipment methods.

     5. In the menu select **Copy Data**.